 So-Called Honour-Based Abuse and Forced Marriage: Guidance on Identifying and Flagging cases

-- Guidance On Procedures
+- Guidance on Procedures

-The definition of forced marriage to be used will be in line with the new offence under section 121 of the Anti-Social Behaviour, Crime and Policing Act 2014.
+The definition of forced marriage to be used will be in line with the offence under section 121 of the Anti-Social Behaviour, Crime and Policing Act 2014.

 An arranged marriage is very different from a forced marriage.
 An arranged marriage is entered into freely by both people, although their families take a leading role in the choice of partner.

 For the CPS we are seeking to record:

 - specific forced marriage offences under section 121 of the Anti-Social Behaviour, Crime and Policing Act 2014;